15 Best Things to Do in Canyonlands National Park

 Distance: 1.3 miles / 2.1 km

-The Upheaval Dome in Canyonlands’ Island in the Sky District is one of the most unique and mysterious geologic formations across the entire Arches-Canyonlands area.
+The Upheaval Dome Trail in the Island in the Sky District is a very short day hike that leads to one of the most unique and mysterious geologic formations across the greater Moab area, because even the best geologists aren’t exactly sure what it is or how it got there!

 Read My Separate Post: Upheaval Dome Trail